 Nausea and Vomiting of Pregnancy

-Four double-blind, placebo-controlled studies enrolling at total of 246 women found ginger more effective than placebo for treatment of morning sickness36 For example, a double-blind, placebo-controlled trial of 70 pregnant women evaluated the effectiveness of ginger for morning sickness.12 Participants received either placebo or 250 mg of powdered ginger three times daily for a period of four days.
-The results showed that ginger significantly reduced nausea and vomiting.
-No significant side effects occurred.
+Four double-blind, placebo-controlled studies enrolling at total of 246 women found ginger more effective than placebo for treatment of morning sickness36 For example, a double-blind, placebo-controlled trial of 70 pregnant women evaluated the effectiveness of ginger for morning sickness.12 Participants received either placebo pills or 250 mg of powdered ginger capsule four times per day for four days.
+Those that received ginger reported lower nausea scores and fewer incidents of vomitting than those who had placebo.
+No adverse effects on the pregnancies were noted.

 At least 3 studies have compared ginger to vitamin B6, a commonly recommended treatment for morning sickness.
 Two studies found them to be equally beneficial,38,39 while the third found ginger to be somewhat better.40 But, since the effectiveness of vitamin B 6 for morning sickness is not solidly established—the evidence rests largely on one fairly old study 41 — these findings are of questionable value.